DISCLAIMER: The following is provided for informational purposes only and is not to be considered a legal copy.

 LAND USE AND BUILDING TYPE

 No building shall be located on any Lot nearer to the front boundary than 35 feet unless special permission coupled with a waiver is granted in hardship cases by the Developer for so long as said Developer shall have authority over such matters, and thereafter the Association shall have exclusive jurisdiction and authority to permit or deny variances in hardship cases.
-All other rear and side set back requirements shall comply with regulations of the Zoning Authority and said Zoning Authority shall have the exclusive authority to permit or deny variances in hardship cases as to rear and side set back requirements.
+All set back requirements shall comply with regulations of the Zoning Authority and said Zoning Authority shall have the exclusive authority to permit or deny variances in hardship cases as to its set back requirements.

 DIVISION OF LOTS

 Not more than one single family dwelling may be erected on any one Lot as shown on the recorded map and no Lot shown on said map may be subdivided or reduced in size by any method such as voluntary alienation, partition, judicial sale, or other process of any kind except for the explicit purpose of increasing the size of another Lot.
 If an Owner desires to construct a single Living Unit on two or more adjacent Lots, the 5 foot area along the inside Lot lines reserved for utility easements as shown on the recorded subdivision map must be eliminated by applying to the local zoning and subdivision governmental authority so the Owner can locate the residence on and across the adjacent inside Lot lines.

 FOX RUN ADVISORY COMMITTEE

 No structure (building, fence, wall, deck, patio, or any other edifice) shall be erected, placed, altered, or permitted to remain on any building Lot in The Properties until the building plans and specifications and a plan showing the location of the dwelling have been approved in writing by the Fox Run Advisory Committee (the Committee) as to quality of workmanship and materials, harmony of exterior design with existing structures and as to location with respect to topography and finish grade level and elevation.
 The Fox Run Advisory Committee shall be composed of not less than three members appointed by the Board of Directors of the Homeowners Association.
 Neither the members of the Committee nor its designated representative shall be entitled to any compensation for services performed pursuant to this covenant.
 In the event the Committee or its designated representative fails to approve or disapprove such plans or specifications within fifteen (15) days after the plans have been submitted to and formally accepted by the Committee, such approval shall be automatically granted without further action.
-If the plans or specifications are disapproved by the Committee, and the Committee decides that efforts to achieve compromises which satisfy both the resident and the Committee have failed, the member may appeal directly to the Fox Run HOA Board of Directors, where a majority of the Board members voting may overturn the Committee decision.
 Further, upon approval, a set of plans shall be furnished to and retained by the Fox Run Advisory Committee during the period of construction.
 The building shall be constructed consistent with the approved plans.